 Referring to all identified environment controls, estimate the likelihood of a threat actor exploiting your vulnerabilities

 - High Likelihood - Inefficient controls to defend against the list of potential cyber threats.

-- Medium Likelihood - Environment control may be sufficient enough to disrupt the threat source.
+- Medium Likelihood - Environment control may be sufficient to disrupt the threat source.

-- Low Likelihood - Environment control are sufficiently resilient to possible cyber threats, or threat actor isn't tempted by system vulnerabilities.
+- Low Likelihood - Environment control is sufficiently resilient to possible cyber threats, or system vulnerabilities don't tempt threat actors.

 An accurate risk rating is achieved through a highly complex calculation considering multiple attack vector variables to provide real-time rating updates.
 In the absence of such a solution, an estimated value can be calculated with the following equation:

-Risk rating = Impact x Liklelyhood of exploit in the assessed control environment
+Risk rating = Impact x Likelihood of an exploit in the assessed control environment

-UpGuard monitors both the internal and third-party attack surface to discover all inherent risk that circumvent control measures.
+UpGuard monitors the internal and external third-party attack surface to discover all inherent risks that circumvent control measures.
 With the addition of Third-Party data leak detection and Third-Party Risk Management, UpGuard is the most comprehensive cyber risk management solution.